xico2001pt/wiifly-3d-navigation/README.md

 ### Usage

-1. Turn the Bluetooth on your computer on.
+1. Turn on the Bluetooth on your computer.
 2. Open the WiiPair application and press the 1 and 2 buttons simultaneously on the Wii remote.
 3. Wait for the Wii remote to connect to your computer.
 4. Open the WiiFly project in Unity.